Richard de Grenville: Marriages and children

 Richard de Grenville is thought to have married twice.
-Firstly, according to Ordericus Vitalis (died c.
-1142), to Isabel Giffard, the only daughter of Walter Giffard, 1st Earl of Buckingham (died 1102) and Lord of Longueville in Normandy, co-heiress with her aunt Rohesia (wife of Richard FitzGilbert, Lord of Clare) of the great possessions and lordships of the Giffard family.
+Firstly, according to Ordericus Vitalis, to Isabel Giffard, the only daughter of Walter Giffard, 1st Earl of Buckingham (died 1102) and Lord of Longueville in Normandy, co-heiress with her aunt Rohesia (wife of Richard FitzGilbert, Lord of Clare) of the great possessions and lordships of the Giffard family.
 Grenville's second wife was a certain "Constance", mentioned as his wife in his foundation charter of Neath Abbey.
 She acted jointly with him in the founding of that Abbey, which suggested to Round that she may have been a native-born Welsh lady and the heiress of Neath.
 Granville (1895) suggested she was the daughter of Caradoc ap Arthur, Lord of Glyn Nedd.
 No surviving charter of his mentions any children and the fact that the lordship and castle of Neath escheated to the overlord the Earl of Gloucester and Lord of Glamorgan, the son-in-law and heir of Robert FitzHamon, suggested to Round that he left no children to inherit his possessions.
 Likewise, he held a few manors in Devon from the feudal barony of Gloucester, one of these being Naissa (Ash Reigny) which was re-granted after his death by the overlord to the de Reigny family.
 This evidence that the lands of Richard de Grenville did not descend to the later Westcountry Grenville family suggested to Round that though the latter family claimed to descend from the lord of Neath, this was not the case.
-(Note: Round, p.138: "That Neath did not pass to his alleged descendants is an awkward fact".
-He calls the Grenville pedigree "a mendacious story" (p.137).)
+(Note: Round, p.
+138: "That Neath did not pass to his alleged descendants is an awkward fact".
+He calls the Grenville pedigree "a mendacious story" (p.
+137).)

 Supposed titles

 According to tradition and as confirmed retrospectively by the 1661 warrant of King Charles II, Richard de Grenville was claimed to have been the brother and heir male of Robert FitzHamon, who was supposed to have been Earl of Corboile and Lord of Thorigny and Granville in Normandy.
-Although FitzHamon's lands passed via his daughter Mabel FitzHamon (1090–1157) to her husband Robert Fitzroy, 1st Earl of Gloucester (died 1147) and to their descendants, FitzHamon's Norman titles were inexplicably claimed to have passed to his brother Richard de Grenville as his heir male; Round points out that in fact, under ancient Norman law, titles could indeed be inherited via female lines.
+Although FitzHamon's lands passed via his daughter Mabel FitzHamon (1090–1157) to her husband Robert, 1st Earl of Gloucester (died 1147) and to their descendants, FitzHamon's Norman titles were inexplicably claimed to have passed to his brother Richard de Grenville as his heir male; Round points out that in fact, under ancient Norman law, titles could indeed be inherited via female lines.
 It was from the 1661 royal warrant that the Granville family of Stowe and Bideford, who claimed to be descended from Richard, were granted licence to use these titles, even retrospectively on monuments they later erected to their ancestors.
 The titles were mere historical curiosities and carried no rights in the Peerage of Great Britain.